annwylH/ClientLite/README.md

 In the main GUI you will find a table for query results.
 The different functions are behind buttons.
 Add client allows you to add a new client to the database with a first name, last name and telephone number.
 Client id will be auto-incremented.
 Add session allows you to adda new treatment session to the database with a location, date and client id.
 Find client allows you to search for a client in the database using first name and last name and will display the info in a table.
-Use this to find
+Use this to find the client id for adding a new treatment.
+Edit number allows you to change a client's phone number.
+Edit name allows you to change the last name of a client.
+Get clients/location allows you to get the number of different, distinct clients per location.
+Get sessions/location allows you to get the number of treatments per location.
+Reset treatments allows you to delete all treatments at the end of the year.